Brad Garrett: Early life

-Bradley Henry Garrett was born to Barbara and Alvin "Al" Gerstenfeld in Oxnard, California.
+Garrett was born Brad H. Gerstenfeld on April 14, 1960, to Barbara and Alvin "Al" Gerstenfeld in Oxnard, California.
 He is Jewish.
 Garrett has two brothers, Jeff and Paul.
 He attended George Ellery Hale Middle School and graduated from El Camino Real High School, both in the Woodland Hills section of Los Angeles, California.
 Garrett attended UCLA for less than two months before dropping out to pursue his comedy career.

 Career

-Before comedy Garrett was known for being on the cover of ELO's eighth studio album Discovery.
+Before comedy, Garrett was known for being on the rear cover of ELO's eighth studio album Discovery.
 In the early 1980s, he started doing standup at various comedy clubs in Los Angeles, including The Improv in Hollywood and The Ice House in Pasadena.
 In 1984, he became the first $100,000 grand champion winner in the comedy category of the TV show Star Search.
 This led to his first appearance, at age 23, on The Tonight Show Starring Johnny Carson, making him one of the youngest comedians ever to perform on the show.
 His appearance with Carson brought Garrett more national attention, and soon he was appearing as an opening act for such headliners as Diana Ross and Liza Minnelli.
-He also opened in Las Vegas for Frank Sinatra, David Copperfield, Smokey Robinson, Sammy Davis, Jr., the Beach Boys, The Righteous Brothers and Julio Iglesias.
+He also opened in Las Vegas for Frank Sinatra, David Copperfield, Smokey Robinson, Sammy Davis Jr., the Beach Boys, The Righteous Brothers, and Julio Iglesias.

 After achieving a strong measure of success with stand-up comedy, Garrett began performing on TV.
-From 1985 to 1986, he was the voice of Hulk Hogan (in a voice similar to Rodney Dangerfield) for the cartoon series Hulk Hogan's Rock 'n Wrestling, He was featured on Family Feud during Ray Combs's tenure in a "Funny Men vs. Funny Women Week" during November sweeps.
+From 1985 to 1986, he was the voice of Hulk Hogan (in a voice similar to Rodney Dangerfield) in the animated series Hulk Hogan's Rock 'n Wrestling.
+He was featured on Family Feud during Ray Combs's tenure in a "Funny Men vs. Funny Women Week" during November sweeps.
 He also appeared for a week on the game show Super Password in 1987.
 He also appeared on Hollywood Squares including a moment when he impersonated Bill Cosby during a question about Jell-o.
 He then appeared in the short-lived summer comedy First Impressions (CBS, 1988), in which he was a divorced father who makes a living doing impressions, in a one-time spot as a bank loan officer on Roseanne (ABC), and The Pursuit of Happiness (NBC, 1995–96), in which he was the hero's gay best friend.
 Prior to these roles, Garrett had also had a minor part on Transformers, voicing the Decepticon base Trypticon in season three and as an ill-fated thug in Suicide Kings.
-He soon won the role of Ray Romano's brother Robert Barone on the long-running family-oriented comedy hit Everybody Loves Raymond, and in 1998, he and Romano appeared together in their respective roles on a Season 1 episode of The King of Queens, titled "Road Rayge", in which Robert is jealous of his brother spending so much time with Doug Heffernan (the main character played by Kevin James).
-Garrett has also made an appearance on The Fresh Prince of Bel-Air playing a hitman who attempts to kill Will Smith's character.
+He soon won the role of Ray Romano's brother Robert Barone on the family-oriented comedy Everybody Loves Raymond, and in 1998, he and Romano appeared together in their respective roles on a Season 1 episode of The King of Queens, titled "Road Rayge", in which Robert is jealous of his brother spending so much time with Doug Heffernan (the main character played by Kevin James).
+Garrett also appeared on The Fresh Prince of Bel-Air playing a hitman who attempts to kill Will Smith.